 The PMO can also manage the approval process for new project applications along with the associated project prioritization.
 However, this usually only happens when the PMO has an authoritative position in the organization.

-The experts at TPG The Project Group can provide you with comprehensive consulting while supporting you in setting up your PMO IT-support.
-You can count on TPG's advice, training and coaching.
-Tools such as Microsoft Project Server, Project Online, Planisware, SharePoint as well as TPG products based on Microsoft Technology will help make your PMO staff's work easier.
+The experts at TPG The Project Group can provide you with comprehensive PMO consulting services while helping you set up your PMO IT support.
+You can count on TPG’s advice, training and coaching.
+Tools such as Microsoft Project Server, Project Online, Planisware, SharePoint as well as TPG products based on Microsoft Technology will help make your PMO staff’s work easier.

 For project managers, team leaders, PMO (standardization, coordination)

 The TPG ProjectLink product is a must-have for multi-project and program management with Microsoft technology.

 The TPG TeamManager product supports ressource planning between project and line managers and provides the basis for the PMO's overview of free capacities in the portfolio.

 The TPG PortfolioManager product thus allows you to achieve optimal resource utilization over time.

 For project managers, financial controllers, PMO (standardization, coordination)

 TPG PSLink – a worldwide leading product – integrates Microsoft Project Server or Planisware with SAP and many other systems and enables the PMO to create up-to-date reports quickly from diverse sources.

 Powerful reporting makes a significant difference to the workload of the PMO and speeds up the response time when project or portfolio developments require a timely response.